-- (a) The Federal Supply Schedule program, directed and managed by the General Services Administration (GSA), provides Federal agencies with a simplified process for obtaining commonly used supplies and services at prices associated with volume buying.
+- (a) The Federal Supply Schedule program, directed and managed by the General Services Administration (GSA), provides Federal agencies with a simplified process for obtaining commonly used commercial supplies and services at prices associated with volume buying (also see 8.001).
 Indefinite delivery contracts (including requirements contracts) are established with commercial firms to provide supplies and services at stated prices for given periods of time.
-The schedule contracting office issues publications, titled Federal Supply Schedules, containing the information necessary for placing delivery orders with the contractors.
-Ordering offices issue delivery orders directly to the schedule contractors for the required supplies or services. - (b) Ordering offices may request copies of schedules by completing GSA Form 457, FSS Publications Mailing List Application, and mailing it to the GSA Centralized Mailing List Service (7CAFL), P.O.
-Box 6477, Fort Worth, Texas 76115.
-Copies of GSA Form 457 and the GSA publication titled "Federal Supply Schedule Program Guide" may also be obtained from the above address.
-The "Federal Supply Schedule Program Guide," includes a listing of Federal Supply Schedules and information on the use of schedules.
+Similar systems of schedule-type contracting are used for military items managed by the Department of Defense.
+These systems are not included in the Federal Supply Schedule program covered by this subpart. - (b) The GSA schedule contracting office issues publications, entitled Federal Supply Schedules, containing the information necessary for placing delivery orders with schedule contractors.
+Ordering offices issue delivery orders directly to the schedule contractors for the required supplies and services.
+Ordering offices may request copies of schedules by completing GSA Form 457, FSS Publications Mailing List Application, and mailing it to the-

+GSA Centralized Mailing List Service (7CAFL) P.O.
+Box 6477 Fort Worth, TX 76115.

+Copies of GSA Form 457 also may be obtained from this address.